wp-plugins/lingotek-translation/readme.txt

 1. Make sure you have [Polylang](https://wordpress.org/plugins/polylang/) installed as it provides the framework for the Lingotek plugin.
 1. Upload the `wp-lingotek` folder to the `/wp-content/plugins/` directory.
 1. Activate the Lingotek plugin through the 'Plugins' menu in Wordpress.
-1. Create a Lingotek account by going to the `Translation` menu that appears in your admin menu.
+1. Navigate to the `Translation` menu that appears in your admin menu.
+1. From here you can create a new Lingotek account if you do not have one, or you can connect to an existing Lingotek account.
+1. After creating a new account or connecting with your existing account you will be redirected to the Lingotek Translation tutorial and admin pages.
+1. For more information and help visit [Getting Started](https://lingotek.atlassian.net/wiki/pages/viewpage.action?pageId=28053814) in the Lingotek Translation Documentation or contact support@lingotek.com

 == Frequently Asked Questions ==